GateNLP/wpextract/docs/usage/extract.md

      1. Remove tags which contain unwanted text (e.g. `figcaptions`)
      2. Replace `<br>` tags and `<p>` tags with newline characters
      3. Combine all page text

+[^linkregistry]: The link registry stores a map between URLs of posts, pages, media etc. and their data type and ID.
+This is later used to resolve hyperlinks and media use.

 Other types are extracted in similar ways.
 Any additional user-supplied fields with HTML formatting (such as media captions) are also extracted as plain text.